krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-This, in turn, lets us apply techniques from disciplines such as stochastic process dynamics, queueing theory, and complex systems science, to reason holistically about global, long run behavior of complex systems.
+This, in turn, lets us apply techniques from disciplines such as stochastic process dynamics, queueing theory, and complex systems science, to reason holistically about global emergent behavior of complex systems.

 We claim the presence calculus is a novel, constructive approach to do this - a new and powerful reasoning tool for anyone working with complex systems.